-8 Electrical appliances have a significant contribution to household electricity consumption (Pothitou et 9 al. 2017).
-Ownership of appliances, the use of appliances, and the power demand of the appliances are key contributors to domestic electricity consumption (Jones et al. 2015).
-The drivers in energy use of 10 appliances are the appliance type (e.g., refrigerators), number of households, number of appliances per 11 household, and energy used by each appliance (Cabeza et al. 2014)(Chu and Bowman 2006; 12 13 Spiliotopoulos 2019).
-At the same time, household energy-related behaviours are also a driver of energy use of appliances (Khosla et al. 2019) (see Section 9.5).
-Although new technologies such as IoT linked 14 15 to the appliances increase flexibility to reduce peak loads and reduce energy demand (Berkeley et al. 16 2020), trends show that appliances account for an increasing amount of building energy consumption 17 (Figure 9.8).
-Appliances used in developed countries consume electricity and not fuels (fossil or 18 renewable), which often have a relatively high carbon footprint.
-The rapid increase in appliance 19 ownership (Cabeza et al. 2018b) can affect the electricity grid.
-Moreover, energy intensity improvement 20 in appliances such as refrigerators, washing machines, TVs, and computers has counteracted the 21 substantial increase in ownership and use since the year 2000 (International Energy Agency 2019b).
+(Kramer et al. 2020), trends show that appliances account for an increasing amount of building energy consumption (Figure 9.8).
+Appliances used in Developed Countries consume electricity and not fuels (fossil or renewable), which often have a relatively high carbon footprint.
+The rapid increase in appliance ownership (Cabeza et al. 2018b) can affect the electricity grid.
+Moreover, energy intensity improvement in appliances such as refrigerators, washing machines, TVs, and computers has counteracted the substantial increase in ownership and use since the year 2000 (International Energy Agency 2019b).

-22 But appliances also are a significant opportunity for energy efficiency improvement.
-Research on 23 energy efficiency for different appliances worldwide showed that this research focused in different time 24 frames in different countries (Figure 9.12).
-This figure presents the number of occurrences of a term 25 (the name of a studied appliance) appearing per year and per country, according to the references 26 obtained from a Scopus search.
+But appliances are also a significant opportunity for energy efficiency improvement.
+Research on energy efficiency of different appliances worldwide showed that this research focused in different time frames in different countries (Figure 9.12).
+This figure presents the number of occurrences of a term (the name of a studied appliance) appearing per year and per country, according to the references obtained from a Scopus search.
 The figure shows that most research carried out was after 2010.
-And 27 again, this figure shows that research is mostly carried out for refrigerators and for brown appliances 28 such as smart phones.
-Moreover, the research carried out worldwide is not only devoted to technological 29 aspects, but also to behavioural aspects and quality of service (such as digital television or smart 30 phones).
+And again, this figure shows that research is mostly carried out for refrigerators and for brown appliances such as smart phones.
+Moreover, the research carried out worldwide is not only devoted to technological aspects, but also to behavioural aspects and quality of service (such as digital television or smart phones).